ConnorScott-Ox/Professional-Profile/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-01-22"
   date_end = "2022-01-22"
   description = "For research to support the advancement of Neuropathology.
-In this case - Single cell RNA-Sequencing of post-mortem motor neurons."
+In this case - Single-cell RNA-Sequencing of post-mortem motor neurons."

 [[item]]
   organization = "Nuffield Department of Clinical Neurosciences"